 BUBBLE SOCCER TM

 Do you know Bubble Soccer?
 This new popular sport is very similar to classic soccer.
 If the rules hardly differ from the ones of soccer, the gameplay however, may surprise you!
-In Bubble Soccer, the objective is still to score as many goals as possible, except that the players from each team compete in a large transparent inflatable bubble (which protects them from head to knees).
+In Bubble Soccer, the objective is still to score as many goals as possible, except that the players of each team compete in a large transparent inflatable bubble (which protects them from head to knees).
 The feet are then free to defy opponents and grab the ball.

 The bubbles will make you experience a game out of the ordinary!
 Laughter and fun are guaranteed!
-If you think that Bubble Soccer is reserved only for trained athletes or experienced soccer players, think again!
+If you think that Bubble Soccer is only for trained athletes or experienced soccer players, think again!
 It is accessible to everyone and it requires no special skill.

 The giant bubbles let you safely bump your opponents a few feet back, which can lead to lots of laughter.
-A typical game is played with two teams of 5 players during 3 period of 10 minutes, but different settings are possible and equally enjoyable.
+A typical game is played with two teams of 5 players during 3 period of 10 minutes, but different settings are possible and can be equally enjoyable.
 Also, it can be played inside as well as outside.

-KING OF THE CIRCLE TM
+KING OF THE RING TM

 GENERAL TAO TM